-Upgrading an existing installation is very simple.
-For a single CLC Server, the steps we recommend are:
+For a single CLC Server, the steps we recommend when upgrading to a new version are:

-- Make sure that nobody is using the server (see section 7.1).
-A standard procedure would be to give users advance notice that the system will be unavailable for maintenance. - Install the server in the same installation directory as the one already installed.
-All settings will be maintained.
-These maintained settings include the Data Locations, Import/Export directories, BLAST locations, Users and Groups, and External Application settings.
+- Stop the CLC Server service after making sure that nobody is using the server.
+Mechanisms to help with this, including sending a message to users logged into the CLC Server, can be found in section 7.3.
+Getting information about who is logged in is described in section 7.1. - Install the CLC Server software in the same directory the existing version was installed in.
+All settings will be maintained, for example, the locations data are stored, Import/Export directories, BLAST database locations, Users and Groups, and External Application settings.